Chaklader/analyze_ab_test_results/NOTES.md

 3. We used this sampling distribution to simulate the distribution under the null hypothesis by creating a random normal distribution centered at 0 with the same spread and size.
 4. We computed the p-value by finding the proportion of values in the null distribution greater than our observed difference.
 5. We used this p-value to determine the statistical significance of our observed difference.

+# COURSE - 5: ALGORITHMS

+## Regression

+Scatter plots
+Scatter plots are a common visual for comparing two quantitative variables.
+A common summary statistic that relates to a scatter plot is the correlation coefficient commonly denoted by r.

+Though there are a few different ways(opens in a new tab) to measure correlation between two variables, the most common way is with Pearson's correlation coefficient(opens in a new tab).
+Pearson's correlation coefficient provides the:

+1. Strength
+2. Direction

+of a linear relationship.
+Spearman's Correlation Coefficient(opens in a new tab) does not measure linear relationships specifically, and it might be more appropriate for certain cases of associating two variables.

+# Correlation Coefficients & Regression Analysis

+## OCR Result:
+Correlation coefficients provide a measure of the **strength** and **direction** of a **linear** relationship.

+### Correlation Ranges:
+- **Strong**: 0.7 ≤ |r| ≤ 1.0
+- **Moderate**: 0.3 ≤ |r| < 0.7
+- **Weak**: 0.0 ≤ |r| < 0.3

+### Calculation:
+r = Σ(x₁-x̄)(y₁-ȳ) / √[Σ(x₁-x̄)²][Σ(y₁-ȳ)²]

+In Excel: CORREL(col1, col2)

+## Extended Explanation

+### Types of Correlation
+1. **Pearson's Correlation (r)**
+   - Measures linear relationships
+   - Most commonly used
+   - Values range from -1 to +1
+   - Assumes normal distribution

+2. **Spearman's Correlation (ρ)**
+   - Non-parametric measure
+   - Measures monotonic relationships
+   - Better for non-linear relationships
+   - Uses ranked data

+### Interpretation
+- **Direction**:
+  - Positive: As one variable increases, the other increases
+  - Negative: As one variable increases, the other decreases

+- **Visualization**:
+  - Scatter plots best show relationship
+  - Points close to line indicate strong correlation
+  - Spread points indicate weak correlation

+### Important Notes
+1. Correlation ≠ causation
+2. Only measures linear relationships
+3. Sensitive to outliers
+4. Should be used with scatter plots
+5. Sample size affects reliability

+### Applications
+- Market analysis
+- Scientific research
+- Quality control
+- Risk assessment
+- Financial modeling

+A line is commonly identified by an intercept and a slope.

+The intercept is defined as the predicted value of the response when the x-variable is zero.

+The slope is defined as the predicted change in the response for every one unit increase in the x-variable.

+## Linear Regression Notation

+We notate the line in linear regression in the following way:

+ŷ = b₀ + b₁x₁

+where:

+- **ŷ** (y-hat) is the predicted value of the response from the line
+- **b₀** is the intercept
+- **b₁** is the slope
+- **x₁** is the explanatory variable

+Note: The hat in ŷ indicates that this is a predicted value from the fitted line, not the real value.
+We use y (without the hat) to denote the actual response value for a data point in our dataset.

+The main algorithm used to find the best fit line is called the least-squares algorithm, which finds the line that minimizes Σ(yi - ŷi)².

+There are other ways we might choose a "best" line, but this algorithm tends to do a good job in many scenarios.

+It turns out that in order to minimize this function, we have set equations that provide the intercept and slope that should be used.

+If you have a set of points like the values in the image here:

+X     Y
+10    8.04
+8     6.95
+13    7.58
+9     8.81
+11    8.33
+14    9.96
+6     7.24
+4     4.26
+12    10.84
+7     4.82
+5     5.68

+In order to compute the slope and intercept, we need to compute the following:

+   x̄ = (1/n)∑xᵢ

+   ȳ = (1/n)∑yᵢ

+   sᵧ = √[(1/(n-1))∑(yᵢ - ȳ)²] (Using the Bessel's Correction formula)

+   sₓ = √[(1/(n-1))∑(xᵢ - x̄)²] (Using the Bessel's Correction formula)

+   r = ∑(xᵢ-x̄)(yᵢ-ȳ)/√[∑(xᵢ-x̄)²]√[∑(yᵢ-ȳ)²]

+   b₁ = r(sᵧ/sₓ)

+   b₀ = ȳ - b₁x̄

+We can perform hypothesis tests for the coefficients in our linear models using Python (and other software).
+These tests help us determine if there is a statistically significant linear relationship between a particular variable and the response.
+The hypothesis test for the intercept isn't useful in most cases.

+However, the hypothesis test for each x-variable is a test of if that population slope is equal to zero vs. an alternative where the parameter differs from zero.
+Therefore, if the slope is different than zero (the alternative is true), we have evidence that the x-variable attached to that coefficient has a statistically significant linear relationship with the response.
+This in turn suggests that the x-variable should help us in predicting the response (or at least be better than not having it in the model).

+The R-squared value is the square of the correlation coefficient.

+A common definition for the R-squared variable is that it is the amount of variability in the response variable that can be explained by the x-variable in our model.
+In general, the closer this value is to 1, the better our model fits the data.

+Many feel that R-squared isn't a great measure (which is possibly true), but I would argue that using cross-validation can assist us with validating any measure that helps us understand the fit of a model to our data.
+Here(opens in a new tab), you can find one such argument explaining why one individual doesn't care for R-squared.